valenting111/Machine-Learning-model-API/README.md

 We also want to avoid algorithms which are likely to highly overfit on such a small dataset, like neural networks.

 To try to significantly reduce the variance error, we choose 5 different base models and not 3.
-We don't go for an even number because in the VotingClassifier documentation they mention that in case of a tie between the votes, the algorithm simply choses the class based on the ascending sort order.
+We don't go for an even number because in the VotingClassifier documentation they mention that in case of a tie between the votes, the algorithm simply choses the class based on the ascending sort order of the classes.

-Finally, we do hyperparameter tuning doing a small grid search to try to find the best parameters for each model.
+Finally, we do hyperparameter tuning doing a small grid search with cross fold validation to try to find the best parameters for each model.
 We show in the Jupyter Notebook the improvements obtained with these methods.

 In the end, the 5 classifiers used are:
 * Support Vector Machines